BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

 where we used the abbreviation\footnote{Indices between parenthesis and square brackets are antisymmetrized and symmetrized over, respectively.
 Thus, for example, $v_{(ij)}= \tfrac{1}{2} (v_{ij} + v_{ji})$ and $v_{[ij]}= \tfrac{1}{2} (v_{ij} - v_{ji})$.}

-We thus see that the BRST-operator does not square to zero.
-He only does so on-shell, i.e.\ by use of the equations of motion \eqref{eom1} and \eqref{eom2}.
-We thus need an extension of the BRST-formalism tailored for such situations and this is precisely provided by the BV-formalism.
+We see that the BRST operator does not square to zero.
+It does so only on-shell, by use of the equations of motion \eqref{eom1}.
+We thus need an extension of the BRST formalism tailored for such situations and this is precisely provided by the BV formalism.